hoque-nazmul/hot-onion-restaurent/README.md

 ## Installation
 ### Prerequisites
-In order to install SCIPIO ERP, the following prerequisites must be installed:
+In order to install HOT ONION RESTAURANT APP, the following prerequisites must be installed:
  - NPM
  - Git